duukkis/terminal/blog/BLOG.md

     $contents = substr($contents, 12 + $len); // ready for next round
 }
 ```
 The animated gif with PHP is a bit trickier thing to do.
 There are some python tools that generate animated gif directly from a ttyrec-file.
 The issue with that was that there was no commands to stop the video at a certain frame or a command to speed up the video for rate 2 or to manipulate the screens.
 And those are the things I want easily to do.
 So time to do some coding.
+First I need to extract the screens from the file and interpret the commands to a printable format.

 Ttyrec-file is a text file that starts with the \[seconds from 1970-01-01 00:00:00\]/\[microseconds\]/\[length of content\] and then content of a screen, followed by a same kind of block of the next screen.
 The content is filled with vt100-commands that are used to move cursor and print characters in a terminal.
-They are identified with ESC-character and then a command to tell the terminal what to do.
-For example ```ESC[30m``` tells terminal to turn foreground color to white or ```ESC[2;24H``` to move cursor to row 2 column 24.
-Everything else is output to terminal.
+They are identified by an ESC-character and then a command which tells the terminal what to do.
+For example ```ESC[30m``` tells terminal to turn foreground color to white and ```ESC[2;24H``` command tells the terminal to move cursor to row 2 column 24.
+Everything else is outputted to terminal.

 ## The parser structure

-First I load the ttyrec-file into Terminal.
-Then I separate the text into screens and interpret the string into commands.
-The commands may or may not have an output to print.
-Output is a string which contains ascii string for output.
+First I load the ttyrec-file into a class called Terminal.
+Then I separate the screens from the input and then interpret the strings into commands.
+The commands may or may not have a printable output.
+Output is a string which contains ascii characters which shape the dungeon, monsters and items shown in the first image.
 I also added commands for backspace, newline and carriage return for easier interpretting later with a simple str_replace.
 The phases (1) and (2) in below picture.

 ![](images/structure.jpg)

 # Interpretting the commands to present the actual terminal

 The screens follow each other, so from previous screen there might be characters left to the next screen. if I want to know what is printed in screen 401, I need to go through all the screens from 1 to 400 in case they leave any output to be printed in screen 401.
 All the commands have an output, which is the actual printable string.
 For some commands I added different variables to describe the command better.
 For example MoveArrowCommand has booleans up, down, left and right to determine which way to move the cursor.
 CursorMoveCommand has variables row and col to tell where to move the cursor before output.
-Interpretting those to actual output is just looping the commands of a screen.
+Interpretting commands to actual output is just looping the commands of a screen.
 At the end we "print out" the output with parseOutputToTerminal-function.

 (The (3) path in the above picture) We get the screen, loop the commands of the screen and output strings to build the actual console state.
+The functions which interprets the commands looks like this.
 ```
+foreach ($screens as $screen) {
+  $commands = $screen->commands;
   foreach ($commands as $command) {
     $commClass = get_class($command);
     switch($commClass)
     {